 The trustee’s job is to check your identity, review your paperwork for accuracy, and make sure that your creditors get paid as much as possible.
 For instance, in every case, the trustee will evaluate assets and property and check the accuracy of your reported income.
 The trustee will also try to find any unreported sources of income or property to pursue to get more money for your creditors.
 Finally, the trustee will look for signs of bankruptcy fraud.

 The trustee in Chapter 7 and Chapter 13 have additional responsibilities.
 The Chapter 7 trustee will sell any assets that you can’t protect with a bankruptcy exemption and distribute the proceeds to creditors.
 The Chapter 13 trustee will evaluate the feasibility of your proposed Chapter 13 repayment plan.
 If the judge approves the plan, the Chapter 13 trustee will distribute your monthly payments to creditors.

 To learn more about the job of the trustee, see The Bankruptcy Trustee and Hearings.

-Before the meeting of creditors, carefully review your bankruptcy petition.
-If you find that you’ve missed something or an entry is inaccurate, you should:
+Before the meeting of creditors, you’ll want to review your bankruptcy petition carefully.
+If you find that you’ve missed something or see an inaccurate entry, you should:

 Typical questions include:

 Although your creditors will get notice of the 341 hearing, most won’t appear.
-A few instances when a creditor might appear include:
+Here are a few instances when a creditor might appear: